Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 To understand the dependence of SOT on the direction of magnetic moments, it is helpful to expand the SOT in the direction of magnetic moments.
 For a collinear magnetic material,

-where ${\bf n}$ is the magnetic order parameter (the magnetization direction in FMs, or the N\'eel order parameter in AFs).
+where ${\bf n}$ is the magnetic order parameter (the magnetization direction in ferromagnets, or the N\'eel order parameter in antiferromagnets).
 The even terms in the expansion correspond to the even effective field and conversely the odd terms correspond to the odd field.
 The symmetry of the $n$-independent expansion tensors in Eq. \eqref{eq:chi_expansion} is determined by the symmetry group of the \emph{nonmagnetic} system.
-For a global SOT in a FM or a local SOT in an AF the following transformation rule is found for the expansion tensors,
+For a global SOT in a ferromagnet or a local SOT in a bipartite antiferromagnet the following transformation rule is found for the expansion tensors,

 For the global case, the nonmagnetic point group has to be used, whereas for the local case, the nonmagnetic site symmetry group has to be used instead.
 Since there are only 21 nonmagnetic point groups with broken inversion symmetry, it is feasible to calculate all allowed leading terms of the expansion \eqref{eq:chi_expansion}.
 This was done for the zeroth, first, and some second order terms in Refs.~\cite{Ciccarelli2016,Zelezny2017}.
 The results for the zeroth and first order terms are given in Table \ref{table:point_groups1}.